strobo-inc/nrfjprog/README.md

 The nrfjprog command-line tool implemented in Python. nrfjprog.exe is a tool to program Nordic Semiconductor's nRF51 and nRF52 series devices.
 Using a tool such as PyInstaller or py2exe this module can be converted to a stand-alone (cross-platform) executable.
 This will give the user the option to run nrfjprog without worrying about their python environment or to use this module in their custom scripts (i.e. automated testing) as a higher-level alternative/supplement to pynrfjprog.

 # Running the exe
-1. Download the zipped 'dist' folder and extract it.
+1. Download the zipped 'dist' folder for your operating system and extract it.
 2. Either add the path containing 'nrfjprog.exe' to your environment variables or navigate to that directory in ~/dist/.
 3. $ nrfjprog -h (nrfjprog.exe -h if path not added to your environment variables).
 4. $ nrfjprog program -h